ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked through the 'JavaScript Arrays, Loops, and Objects' course on Treehouse.

 **Thoughts:** Today, I learned 3 more array methods (join, concat, and indexOf) and how to use them.

+### Day 63: 28 October 2018

+**Today's Progress**: Worked through the 'JavaScript Arrays, Loops, and Objects' course on Treehouse.

+**Thoughts:** Today, I learned about two-dimensional arrays and how to use them.
+I also started working on building a quiz using 2D arrays, loops, prompt, and conditional statements.
+I will finish it tomorrow.